-Because AVMs differ from person to person, the best treatment plan depends on the size, type and location of the AVM.
-In some cases, we simply monitor AVMs for changes and treatment isn’t necessary.
+Because AVMs differ from child to child, the best treatment plan depends on the size, type and location of your child’s AVM.
+At Gillette Children’s Specialty Healthcare, we simply monitor AVMs for changes in cases where treatment isn’t necessary.
 In other cases, we might recommend one or a combination of the following treatments.

-Embolization treatment involves the injection of glue or other nonreactive liquid adhesive material into the AVM.
-When the substance hardens, it blocks blood from passing through the blood vessels, reducing the risk of bleeding.
+Embolization treatment involves a neurosurgeon injecting a special glue into the AVM.
+When the glue hardens, it blocks blood from passing through the blood vessels, reducing the risk of bleeding.

-Radiation treatment uses a narrow x-ray beam to focus a highly concentrated dose of radiation on the AVM.
+Radiation treatment uses a narrow X-ray beam to focus a very strong dose of radiation on the AVM.
 The radiation causes the AVM to close after two to three years.

-Sometimes we can remove AVMs without risking serious complications.
-In such cases, complete surgical removal is an excellent long-term treatment option.
+Sometimes a neurosurgeon can remove AVMs without risk of serious complications.
+In such cases, complete surgical removal of the AVM is an excellent long-term treatment option for your child.

-Gillette’s comprehensive services include care from pediatric neurosurgeons, pediatric rehabilitation medicine physicians, and rehabilitation therapists.
-Our specialists have extensive experience in diagnosing and managing AVMs and other cerebral vascular conditions.
+If your child has an AVM, our specialists will work closely with you and your family to create a treatment plan that fits your child’s unique needs.
+Gillette offers care from pediatric neurosurgeons, pediatric rehabilitation medicine physicians, and rehabilitation therapists.
+These experts have experience diagnosing and managing AVMs and other cerebral vascular conditions.

 Your child might receive care within the following specialties and services during their treatment for AVM: